 Buyer Persona and Journey Research

 For maximum impact, your marketing plan should explore the different stages of your buyer’s journey from browsing, thinking about making a purchase to being ready to buy.
 Combine each customer persona with each stage of awareness to generate a palette of effective content that will nudge your prospects in the right direction.
-The Red-Fern Media blueprint shows you exactly how to do this.
+The Red-Fern Media Inbound Marketing Blueprint shows you exactly how to do this.

 Keyword Research, Planning and Recommendations